 17-year-old shot dead by police while running away from traffic stop

-A 17-year-old boy was shot and killed by police in Pennsylvania while running away from a traffic stop, authorities have said.
+A 17-year-old was shot three times and killed by a police officer in Pennsylvania while running away from a car that was pulled over in connection to a reported shooting in the area on Tuesday, officials said.

-Officers from Allegheny County Police Department responded to multiple 911 calls around 8.20 p.m. on Tuesday reporting that a man had been shot in North Braddock.
+Officers from Allegheny County Police Department responded to multiple 911 calls around 8.20 p.m. reporting that a man had been shot in North Braddock, located just outside of Pittsburgh.

-Police found a 22-year-old gunshot victim, who was later taken to hospital and subsequently released.
+Police found a 22-year-old gunshot victim, who later was rushed to a hospital and subsequently released.

 Witnesses reported that a vehicle was seen fleeing the scene and an East Pittsburgh officer saw a vehicle matching the description nearby, which had ballistic damage to the rear window.